rodneyswa/streaming/README.md

 3. Delete the completed livestream.
 Go to Studio > Content > Live and delete the live stream.

 # Section 2 - Using with Zoom
 Hook up the OBS output to Zoom, and feed audio from Zoom into OBS.
 We use a virtual camera to send the OBS video output to Zoom, and the VB-Cables to send audio to and from Zoom.
-See https://streamgeeks.us/updated-how-to-connect-obs-and-zoom/ for a general description.
+See https://streamgeeks.us/updated-how-to-connect-obs-and-zoom/ for a general and more complex description.
 1. Install [VB-Cable A&B](https://shop.vb-audio.com/en/mac-apps/30-vb-cable-ab-mac.html)
 2. Run OBS Studio and click Start Virtual Camera.
 When run the first time it will prompt to install.
 Install the OBS Virtual Camera.
 ## Zoom Configuration
-Setup Zoom:
+Zoom Setup:
 1. Select OBS Virtual Camera as the camera
 2. Select VB-Cable A as the microphone
+OBS setup:
+1. Scene brings in audio from VB-Cable B
+2. Video from Window capture of window "Zoom webinar" Audio routing:
+1. Bring up the Audio MIDI Setup and configure the Multi-Output Device
+2.